partofthething/next-holiday-sensor/README.md

              - 'hanukkah'

-This loads all normal holidays for the US State of Washington and also throws in Hanukkah by loading the Israel holidays.
+This loads all normal holidays for the US State of Washington and also throws in Hanukkah by loading the Israel holidays and filtering everything but Hanukkah out.